 2. Cloud-Based LMS

 Cloud-based LMSs are the most widespread solutions for distance learning.
 Since they are simple and easy to use, many online education organizations and businesses are using them to facilitate the learning of their students/employees.
-This approach is cheaper because you don’t need to buy and administer a server—online courses and learning programs will be stored in the cloud, and all you have to do is simply pay a monthly fee to a cloud service provider.
+The SaaS LMS is cheaper because you don’t need to buy and administer a server—online courses and learning programs will be stored in the cloud, and all you have to do is simply pay a monthly fee to a cloud service provider.
 As for the disadvantages, your cloud systems can be targeted by hackers so the data stored in the cloud may be compromised.
 Besides, if the cloud provider’s server is down, your LMS website/application will also be down.

 When choosing a training system for your organization, you will inevitably face a choice between a custom solution and a ready-made one.
 Both approaches have their pros and cons, so we should compare them to help you make the right decision.